Financial Accounting Test Answers

 Effects of a strike

-Gains or losses from the abandonment of property, plant and equipment
+Gains or losses from the abandonment of property,

 Impairment of receivables and inventories